2008 presidential election and Around the Blogoverse and astro-gossip and astrological prediction and huffington post and michael lutin and oracles

 (Photo credit: Foundations of Alter to Zeus at Pergamon from Sacred Destinations)

-Around the Blogoverse and aries and astrology and foolish wisdom and liz greene and mars and scorpio
+aries and Around the Blogoverse and astrology and foolish wisdom and liz greene and mars and scorpio clyde tombaugh, liz greene, madalyn hillis-dineen, mars, pluto, scorpio 11:27 pm

 Okay.
 I just have to say a few words about this.
 My Scorpio friends are beginning to suspect that there is a plot afoot to cut them adrift, to cast then into exile with no planet to call home.